microsoft/AirSim/docs/build.md

 ## Install Unreal Engine
   1. Download the Unreal 4 engine from [unreal.com](https://www.unrealengine.com/dashboard).
 While the Unreal Engine is open source, cross platform and free to download, registration is still required as of this writing.
   You need version 4.15.
-Unfortunately, version 4.14 no longer works because of some files are incompatible.
-So to get version 4.15 you may need to expand "Add versions" as shown below:
+To get version 4.15 you may need to expand "Add versions" as shown below:

   ![Unreal Versions](images/unreal_versions.png)

+  **Note for 4.14 users**: If you had been using 4.14 or lower version with AirSim then upgrade is [simple and straight forward](unreal_upgrade.md).

   2. After the download, run the Epic Game Launcher and click the big yellow "Install" button under the Unreal Engine tab.

   ![Epic launcher install](images/epic_launcher_install.png).